Transferring - How It Works

-Waubonsee also offers three other specialty transfer degrees — Associate in Engineering Science, Associate in Fine Arts - Art, and Associate of Fine Arts - Music Performance — that are more specific and require extensive academic advising from our Counseling Center.
+Waubonsee also offers three other specialty transfer degrees — Associate in Engineering Science, Associate in Fine Arts - Art, and Associate of Fine Arts - Music Performance — that are more specific and require extensive academic advising from our Counseling, Advising and Transfer Center.

 While Waubonsee credits can transfer to almost any school, we have special articulation agreements with certain schools and programs to make transferring credits even easier.

 A great first step is to meet with our professionally trained staff at the Counseling, Advising and Transfer Center.
 We can provide

 - Catalogs, applications and scholarship info from many colleges

 - Access to information on more than 2,000 schools using the Internet